Sunday, September 12, 2021

 Rules however are always an abstraction and hence can lead to illogical outcomes.
 For example, in 5e two archers are as likely to hit hit each other when they cannot see each other, as they would in plain sight, because as per the rules, the advantage of being unseen when attacking and the disadvantage of not seeing your target cancel each other.
 These two rules in isolation are howerver pretty believable.
 In such cases, to not lose versisimilitude, you need to overrule the book.

 When no manageable amount of rules can do justice to all situations, judgment is required to resolve situations where the rules make no sense or lead to unbelievable outcomes.
 And if you understand you have to ignore the rules occasionally anyways, why not keep the rules simple, so they are easy to remember?
-In this case it is not neccesary to have detailed rules or tables for everything, and try to cover every eventuality, combinaton of factors or corner case.
+In this case it is not necessary to have detailed rules or tables for everything, and try to cover every eventuality, combinaton of factors or corner case.

-Someone must have the authority to decides when and how a rule be overruled, or you get endless discussions of what is realistic or not.
-This is the DM, who intially called the "Referee".
+Someone must have the authority to decide when and how a rule be overruled, or you get endless discussions of what is realistic or not.
+This is the DM, who intially was called the "Referee".
 Gary was not only extremely knowledgeable he also was the author of the rules, which gave him great authority.
 With such a setup from playtests, there was no need for complex or comprehensive rules.

 Play is mainly reliant on rules.
 I ignored those I write when DMing if the game called for that, and in all added what was logical in terms of the game environment to play.
 Thus much of adventuring was not "by the book," but rather seat of the pants play by DM and players alike. #85